 A control panel incorporating a range of advanced functions including an inverter, a temperature monitor, pressure monitors and PLC for sequencing and controlling the system.

-Since the Simdean system was commissioned, fugitive emissions have been completely eliminated.
+Since the Simdean system was commissioned, fugitive emissions have been reduced significantly.